thycotic/ss-docs/discovery/discovery-platform-specifics/active-directory-discovery/creating-active-directory-discovery-source/index.md

 1. Ensure the **Active** check box is selected.
 This activates this discovery Source for scanning.
 Active discovery sources are scanned at the defined discovery interval defined.
 If you have multiple discovery sources, the discovery source with the most un-scanned computers is scanned first.

-1. Next, you select a secret this is used as the credentials for discovery scanning.
+1. Next, you select a secret this is used as the credentials for discovery scanning and AD synchronization.
 These credentials must have the proper rights to scan the remote machines.
 Click the **No Secret Selected** link.
 The Select Secret popup page appears:

    ![image-20210128134153370](images/image-20210128134153370.png)